vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 34 commits since the previous release, including 5 fixes.
+More than 39 commits since the previous release, including 5 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Thu Oct  2 02:34:18 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Fri Oct  3 02:33:40 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER